 English Heritage selected a wide range of sites for investigation.
 Protected Wreck sites were selected for assessment of site stability and to determine if additional material had been exposed recently.
 Undesignated sites were identified through various sources, including the early ships and boats strategic designation programme, which developed from the ‘Early Boats and Ships (prehistory to 1840)’ desk based assessment.
 In addition, work contributed to the First World War submarine project, as part of the commemorations associated with the First World War.

-Designations were achieved based on advice provided by WA for a number of sites including the HMS Anglia (Dover Strait) and the German submarine U8 (English Channel).
+Designations were achieved based on advice provided by Wessex Archaeology for a number of sites including the HMS Anglia (Dover Strait), the unknown Chesil Beach site and the German submarine U8 (English Channel).

 2015 - 2017 Archaeological services in relation to Marine Protection Dive Contract

 In 2015, Historic England commissioned Wessex Archaeology's Coastal & Marine team to undertake a two-year project to assess underwater sites: Archaeological Services in Relation to Marine Protection.
 Similar to the Heritage at Risk project, which ran from 2013−2015, Historic England selected sites of special interest in English Waters for archaeological investigation.
 Sites ranged from wreck sites identified through the Early Ships and Boats Project to First World War submarines.
 Other wreck sites selected for investigation had been identified by Wessex Archaeology during previous fieldwork.
 Still others were identified by the seabed explorations of the Shipwreck Project, a not-for-profit Community Interest Company based in Weymouth, that worked closely with Wessex Archaeology during the archaeological assessment of several sites.